Computer Games Technology

 You’ll get the chance to design graphics using animation and 3D modelling, program your game for consoles and develop entrepreneurial skills to sell your game – all valuable assets for this expanding industry.

 Winner of TIGA (The Independent Games Association) Best Educational Institution Award 2014

 On this course you can:

-- Use our cutting-edge, industry-standard game content creation software, VR hardware, motion capture facilities and console development kits in the building of your project
+- Use our cutting-edge, industry-standard software, game engines and console development kits to enhance your learning experience

 What opportunities might it lead to?

 The games industry is the dominant media industry of the twenty-first century.
 Interactive game technologies offer unlimited possibilities for careers and innovation.
 The ‘serious games’ sector where, for example, games technologies are being used to assist rehabilitation, training, education, simulations and so on, is also growing rapidly.

 As a member of TIGA (The Independent Game Developers Association, www.tiga.org) and BUGS (Business and University Games Syndicate, www.bugsnet.org) and through our industry contacts we maintain our involvement with the games industry in order to ensure the continuing relevance of our courses.

 Here are some routes our graduates have pursued:

 - multimedia production